alanpich/modTranslatedDocument/BETA INSTALL GUIDE.md

 # Translations BETA-1 Install Guide #

-1. Install package (will complete, but show error creating DB model)
+1. Install package

-2. Re-install package again (this time db table will create succesfully?!?!?!?!?!)

-3. Attach OnHandleRequest event to plugin *Translations/TranslationGateway*

-4. Create a *Translated Document* as you would a normal resource.
+2. Create a *Translated Document* as you would a normal resource.
 Save.

-5. Once the page has refreshed, switch to the *Translations* tab and select *New Translation*
+3. Once the page has refreshed, switch to the *Translations* tab and select *New Translation*

-6. Pick your language from the dropdown (This lists all languages currently in the lexicon)
+4. Pick your language from the dropdown (This lists all languages currently in the lexicon)

-7. Add your content to the translation fields
+5. Add your content to the translation fields

 6. Visit the page in your browser.